Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Background

-Natural Language Processing (NLP) is an interdisciplinary field that studies the interaction between computers and human language, encompassing tasks like speech recognition, natural language understanding, and natural language generation \cite{liddy2001natural, Chowdhury2003NaturalProcessing}.
-Chowdhury \cite{Chowdhury2003NaturalProcessing} explains that the objective of NLP researchers is to understand how people perceive and use language so that the appropriate tools and techniques can be developed to assist computers in understanding and using natural languages to complete the necessary tasks.
+Natural Language Processing (NLP) is an interdisciplinary field that studies the interaction between computers and human language.
+It includes tasks such as speech recognition, natural language understanding, and natural language generation \citep{liddy2001natural, Chowdhury2003NaturalProcessing}.
+Within the scope of SATD detection, NLP is applied in a more focused way as it provides the means to transform developer-authored textual artifacts such as code comments, commit messages, issue tracker discussions, and pull requests into structured features that automated models can analyze \citep{haiduc2016use, Li2022AutomaticSources}.
+For instance, code comments often contain explicit markers of pending work (e.g., TODO) or implicit expressions of design compromise, which can be mined using NLP-based approaches \citep{storey2008todo, maalej2010can, shokripour2013so}.

-NLP deals with processing natural language, which is the language used by humans in text or audio form.
-Computational linguistics, rule-based human language modeling, statistical models, machine learning, and deep learning are combined to enable computer programs to interpret and process human language \cite{indurkhya2010handbook, chowdhary2020natural}.
-In the context of SATD detection, plain text is used as input, including project artifacts such as source code comments, commit messages, pull requests, and issue tracking systems \cite{haiduc2016use, Li2022AutomaticSources}.

-Source code comments serve as annotations within the code, providing documentation directly incorporated by programmers \cite{storey2008todo}.
-These comments are essential for understanding a system and may contain important information, such as the purpose of code additions, progress status on collective tasks, or reasons for specific changes \cite{de2006documentation}.
-Comments can express concerns that need attention in the future (e.g., the TODO keyword), identify emerging issues, and guide future actions \cite{maalej2010can,shokripour2013so}.
-They provide valuable context specific to their authors and are human-readable.

-Recently, automated approaches utilizing NLP have gained traction in addressing software engineering problems, including the detection of TD, which is called SATD detection.
-NLP has been effectively used to automatically identify the presence of TD and even categorize specific types of SATD.
-Notably, numerous studies have integrated NLP with machine learning (ML) models or deep learning (DL) architectures and also Transformers, aiming to enhance model performance (evidence is provided in Subsection~\ref{rq1}).
+Unlike traditional static code analysis approaches that detect proxies of technical debt, such as code smells or rule violations, SATD detection aims to uncover technical debt as explicitly acknowledged by developers themselves \citep{Potdar2014AnDebt, Maldonado2017UsingDebt}.
+This makes SATD a unique and valuable complement to other TD detection methods, as it directly reflects developers' awareness of design trade-offs and postponed tasks \citep{Maldonado2015DetectingDebt}.